American History

 This article will focus on Minneapolis, the bigger of the two.

-I personally found Minneapolis to be more energetic and lively comparing to a bit sleepy Saint Paul, a capital of Minnesota.
+I personally found Minneapolis to be more energetic and lively compared to a bit sleepy Saint Paul, the capital of Minnesota.

 Minneapolis's old mill heritage and other historical buildings demonstrate both age and maturity.